sebastian-software/eslint-config-readable/readme.md

 > "If you want your code to be easy to write, make it easy to read." -- Robert C. Martin

-## Features

-- Includes a sophisticated ESLint configuration.
-Optimized for readability.
-- Contains linting support for ES2017, React, JSX, Flow, Lodash, Accessiblity, etc.

-## Formatting Rules
+## Rules TLDR

 - Unix line breaks.
 - No trailing spaces.
-- Indent with 2 spaces no tabs.
+- Indent with 2 spaces.
 - Double quotes for strings and JSX attributes.
-- Tend to more spaces and whitespace in your code.
 - No dashes in file names (should match `^[a-zA-Z][a-zA-Z0-9.]+$`).
 - All files have a `.js` extension, no `.jsx` or `.mjs`.
 - No CommonJS - use only ES2015 modules.